-I am a maker, a teacher and a parent of two sons and a daughter.
-I have always been drawn to handwork, I love the calmness it brings and the satisfaction of making.
+I am a maker, teacher and parent.
+I have always been drawn to handwork, I love the calmness and the satisfaction of it.

-It makes me happy to see people smile as the doll emerges from their own hands.
-Its quite special to be able to give a child a doll that you have made which, I think, far surpasses a bought doll, whatever imperfections it may have.
+I like to see people smile as the doll emerges from their hands.
+Its quite special to give a doll that you have made which, I think, far surpasses a bought doll, imperfections and all.
 It is an object that holds within it the makers time and love.

 They are made from natural materials and have simple embroidered faces on heads that have been formed by binding string around wool stuffing.
 The faces are kept intentionally simple to allow open ended play.